house9/jquery-iframe-auto-height/README.markdown

 The plugin will resize an iframe to the height of its contents

-will NOT work if the iframe contains a page from another domain
+Will NOT work if the iframe contains a page from another domain

-When viewing code locally (file:///) Google chrome will throw errors, works fine in Firefox locally and should work ok in all browsers when served from the same domain.
+When viewing code locally, i.e. file:///, Google chrome will throw security errors; Works fine in Firefox locally and should work ok in all browsers when served from the same domain.

-if you have ruby installed you can run "ruby webrick.rb" from the root of this directory then using Google chrome go to http://localhost:3000/index.html, chrome still a little weird using localhost ruby webrick.rb --bind YOUR_IP --port 333 seems to work better, where YOUR_IP is probably something like 192.168.0.12

-with IE8 it seems better to not specify the height attribute on the iframe

-so far tested on
+Current Version: 1.5.0

+All testing is done manually:

 * IE6 on windows XP (1.4.1, 1.5.0)
 * IE8 on windows XP (1.4.1, 1.5.0)